 \section{Problem Statement}

-Our work is focused on modular multi-rotor structures composed of $n$ independent modules, denoted by the set $\mathcal{M} = \{M_1, M_2, \cdots, M_n\}$. \begin{definition}[Module] A \emph{module} is an autonomous vehicle that is composed of a quadrotor within a cuboid frame.
-The propellers do not necessarily have to be vertical with respect to the base of the module, and their orientation defines the actuation properties of the module. \end{definition} Each module has a mass~$m_i$ and inertia tensor~$\boldsymbol{J}_i$ for $M_i\in\mathcal{M}$.
-A module can dock to another by aligning either their vertical faces or their bases back-to-back and creating a rigid connection.
-By performing multiple docking actions, we can assemble a \emph{structure}. \begin{definition}[Structure] A \emph{structure} is a set of $n\geq1$ rigidly connected modules that behaves as a single multi-rotor vehicle.
-These modules are connected by docking vertically or horizontally.
-Its inertia tensor is denoted by $\boldsymbol{J}$ and its mass is denoted by $m$. \end{definition}
+This work focuses on modular multirotor vehicles composed of $n$ modules, denoted by the set $\mathcal{M} = \{M_1, M_2, \cdots, M_n\}$. \begin{definition}[Module] A \emph{module} is an autonomous quadrotor within a cuboid frame.
+The rotors do not necessarily have to be vertical to the bottom face of the module, and their orientation defines the actuation characteristics of the module. \end{definition}

+Module $M_i\in\mathcal{M}$ has a mass~$m_i$ and an inertia tensor~$\boldsymbol{J}_i$.
+Multiple modules can connect to each other by aligning their sides to create a rigid connection, which assembles a \emph{structure}. \begin{definition}[Structure] A \emph{structure} is a set of $n\geq1$ rigidly connected modules forming a single multirotor vehicle.
+Its inertia tensor is denoted by $\boldsymbol{J}$ and its mass by $m$. \end{definition}